bahrus/T-1/README.md

     `const ${obj.varName} = ${obj.varVal}; ${t_1.opt`//${obj.comment}`}`
 ```

-populates the comment comes after '//', but it is optional.
+populates the comment property of the object, if something comes after '//', but it is optional.
 If no comment characters
-are found, then comment becomes null.
+are found, then the comment property is not populated.